Development of the core technology for the creation of electronically-active, smart yarn

-Rathnayake, A.S., 2015.
+Rathnayake, AS, 2015.
 Development of the core technology for the creation of electronically-active, smart yarn.
 PhD, Nottingham Trent University.

 Text